Chattanooga Festival of

 Click Here to Add a Title

-With a commitment to celebrating the extraordinary contributions of artists of African descent, the inaugural Chattanooga Festival of Black Arts & Ideas will premiere with a slate of work showcasing the disciplines of music, dance, theatre, visual arts, film and literature during a week-long celebration June 14-19 at the Chattanooga Theatre Centre, Coolidge Park, and other locations around the community.
+With a commitment to celebrating the extraordinary contributions of artists of African descent, the Annual Chattanooga Festival of Black Arts & Ideas presents a slate of work showcasing the disciplines of music, dance, theatre, visual arts, film and literature at varies locations throughout Chattanooga.

-The multidisciplinary festival aims to spotlight emerging and established black artists and build greater community awareness of the diversity of black arts within Chattanooga and Hamilton County, says festival founder and CEO Ricardo Morris.
-The event will also provide opportunities for discussions on topics that connect black arts to other areas of the life of the community.
+This multi-disciplinary festival aims to spotlight emerging and established Black artists and build greater community awareness of the diversity of Black arts within Chattanooga, Hamilton County and the World.
+The festival also provides opportunities for discussions on topics that connect Black arts to other areas in the community.

 What our customers are saying